-Due to the current pandemic and subsequent need for physical distancing, the reunion planned for June 14th 2020 has been canceled.
+May 8, 2021 – Due to the continuing pandemic and uncertain levels of vaccination, the reunion planned for June 13th 2021 has been canceled.
+A postcard and email will follow soon.
 Please go to the Annual Reunion page for more information. – Secretary

 The Kolbs in southeastern Pennsylvania are mostly the descendants of two German ancestoral lines.
 These are separate families, not related in many generations.